gionkez/dotfiles/README.md

 # simple linux dotfiles (~_wip_)

-dotfiles based on a minimal styleguide.
+dotfiles based on a minimal style guide.

 > [!IMPORTANT]
 > The following softwares are required: